A Capella Singing Group Workshop Series

 Institute for the Preservation of Cultural Heritage

 Yale’s Institute for the Preservation of Cultural Heritage (IPCH) is a research collaborative dedicated to the preservation and interpretation of material culture.
-IPCH has offered tours of their conservation space and hands-on demonstrations at on-campus science events through Yale Pathways to Science.
-Each year, IPCH staff offer a Chemistry on Canvas summer workshop series to Pathways high school students.
+IPCH has offered tours of their conservation space and hands-on demonstrations at on-campus science events through Yale Pathways to Science, including Chemistry on Canvas, a summer laboratory workshop for Pathways high school students.

 Marshall-Brennan Constitutional Literacy Project